Canadiens-Penguins stream: 2020 NHL Stanley Cup Qualifiers

-NBC’s coverage of the NHL’s Return to Play continues with Saturday’s Stanley Cup Qualifier matchup between the Canadiens and Penguins.
+NBC’s coverage of the NHL’s Return to Play continues with Monday’s Stanley Cup Qualifier matchup between the Canadiens and Penguins.
 Coverage begins at 8 p.m.
-ET on NBC.
-Watch the Canadiens-Penguins stream at 8 p.m.
+ET on NBCSN.
+Watch the Canadiens-Penguins Game 2 stream at 8 p.m.
 ET on the NBC Sports app by clicking here.

-This series features the largest regular-season points gap of any Stanley Cup Qualifier matchup.
-The fifth-seeded Penguins were 15 points above the 12th-seeded Canadiens when the league paused in March.
+Jeff Petry scored with 6:03 remaining in overtime and Carey Price shut the door, stopping 39 of 41 shots he faced, to give the Canadiens the 3-2 upset win.
+Montreal became the second No. 12 seed to win on Saturday, joining the Blackhawks.

-While Pittsburgh was in the middle of a tight race in the Metro Division, Montreal was staring at a third straight season without playoff hockey.
-Now, the most decorated franchise in terms of Stanley Cups will have a chance at another title thanks to the Return to Play format.
+Pittsburgh’s Conor Sheary missed the net on a penalty shot with just over three minutes remaining in regulation, and Montreal’s Jonathan Drouin was awarded a penalty shot of his own in OT, where he over-handled the puck trying to make a deke to his backhand.

 WHAT: Pittsburgh Penguins vs. Montreal Canadiens